sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-accessworkspace/cp-cf-processvisibility-model-accessworkspace.md

 ---

 ## Prerequisites
  - You have the **Process Workspace** application configured on SAP Fiori launchpad.
-For more information, refer to [Consume the Process Visibility UI Applications Using SAP Fiori Launchpad] (cp-cf-processvisibility-setup-flp).
+For more information, refer to [Consume the Process Visibility UI Applications Using SAP Fiori Launchpad](cp-cf-processvisibility-setup-flp).
  - You are assigned to the **`PVOperator`** role.

 ## Details
 ### You will learn
   - How to gain visibility on end-to-end processes

 You can track the workflow in real time and analyze performance indicators to gain insights on the needed improvements.

 SAP Cloud Platform Process Visibility provides the Process Workspace application to gain visibility on end-to-end processes for line-of-business users.
 It enables you to track processes in real-time, search and filter instances, analyze performance indicators, and view detailed information about an instance.

+---

 [ACCORDION-BEGIN [Step 1: ](Access the Process Workspace)]